Security Awareness Training Certification (HB 3834)

 Course Content Requirements

-The application for submitting cybersecurity training programs for certification will be available in September 2019.
+The application for submitting cybersecurity training programs for certification is available below.
 Texas Government Code Section 2054.519(b) states that a cybersecurity training program must:

 - Focus on forming information security habits and procedures that protect information resources; and